Beaver Lake (Arkansas)

 Beaver Lake is a man-made reservoir in the Ozark Mountains of Northwest Arkansas and is formed by a dam across the White River.
 Beaver Lake has some 487 mi of shoreline.
 With towering limestone bluffs, natural caves, and a wide variety of trees and flowering shrubs, it is a popular tourist destination.
-Beaver Lake is the source of drinking water in Northwest Arkansas, which is managed, treated and sold by Beaver Water District.
+Beaver Lake is the source of drinking water in Northwest Arkansas, which is managed, treated and sold by Beaver Water District, serving more than 450,000 customers.
+One out of 7 people in Arkansas get their drinking water from Beaver Lake.

 Beaver Dam

 Beaver Dam was authorized by the Flood Control Act of 1944 and other following acts.
-The United States Army Corps of Engineers constructed Beaver Dam during the years 1960-1966, impounding a major part of the White River and creating Beaver Lake and flooding much of the valley including the remains of the historic resort town Monte Ne.
+The United States Army Corps of Engineers constructed Beaver Dam during the years 1960–1966, impounding a major part of the White River and creating Beaver Lake and flooding much of the valley including the remains of the historic resort town Monte Ne.
 The dam is located 9 mi northwest of Eureka Springs, Arkansas.
 Construction of the powerhouse and switch yard began in 1963.
 Power generation began in May 1965 and continues today.
 The initial cost of the project was $60 million.
 The lake is approximately 50 mi in length and covers approximately 31700 acre, with about 483 mi of shoreline and an elevation of 1120 ft.
 This is also the first dam in the tailwater chain to provide cold water fishery along the White River.